Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-Vehicles with EATC: INSPECT and if necessary REPLACE the EATC module.
-CHECK the system is working properly.
+Vehicles with EATC: CHECK and if necessary REPLACE the EATC module.
+CHECK that the system is operating correctly.

 No

-LOCATE and REPAIR open circuit 15S-FA38 (green-red) between the dual pressure switch and the heater control module or EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in circuit 15S-FA38 (Green/Red) between the dual pressure switch and the heater control module or EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

-H30: CHECK THE GROUND CIRCUIT OF THE HEATER CONTROL MODULE
+H30: CHECKING THE HEATER CONTROL MODULE GROUND CIRCUIT

 • Is the measured resistance less than 2 ohms?